-- Evacuation orders will be disseminated via Code Maroon - Do not activate the building fire alarm system to achieve evacuation - Remain calm but act quickly - Promptly secure equipment, research, etc. in safe shutdown condition before leaving - Spread the word of the evacuation order to others as you exit the building - Remember to take personal belongings with you (backpacks, briefcases, purses, car keys, personal computing devices, etc.) - Pedestrians should exit campus by the shortest route - Exit campus as directed in the Code Maroon message - You may use your vehicle to leave campus unless directed otherwise in the Code Maroon message - If possible, Transportation Services will continue to operate off-campus routes, outbound only.
-Bus pickup locations may be altered, changes will be announced and posted at emergency.tamu.edu - o Transportation Services Paratransit can be reached by calling 979-845-1971 - Do not call 911 unless there is an immediate, life-threatening emergency - Go to https://emergency.tamu.edu/ for regular updates on the emergency
+- Evacuation orders will be disseminated via Sea Aggie Alert - Do not activate the building fire alarm system to achieve evacuation - Remain calm but act quickly - Promptly secure equipment, research, etc. in safe shutdown condition before leaving - Spread the word of the evacuation order to others as you exit the building

+- Remember to take personal belongings with you (backpacks, briefcases, purses, car keys, personal computing devices, etc.) - Pedestrians should exit campus by the shortest route - Exit campus as directed in the Sea Aggie Alert message.
+You may use your vehicle to leave campus unless directed otherwise in the Sea Aggie Alert message. - Do not call 911 unless there is an immediate, life-threatening emergency

-Area Evacuation Procedures
+Area Evacuation